hjuntan/tp/docs/DeveloperGuide.md

       Use case resumes at step 1.

-**Use case: Edit a contact's particulars**
+**Use case: Edit a contact's information**

 **MSS**

 1. User requests to edit a contact.
-2. User inputs all fields he wishes to edit about said contact,as well as the information required to edit a contact into AddressBook.
+2. User inputs new information about the fields he wishes to edit about a specified contact.
 3. AddressBook edits the contact by changing all the specified fields into the newly inputted information.

     Use case ends.